 JAY-Z, Taraji P. Henson, Kendrick Sampson and More Stars Advocating for Mental Health in the Black Community

-Amid stresses like the coronavirus pandemic and continued fight for racial equality, mental health is more important than ever.
-ET is shining a light on stars trying to break the stigma.
+Amid stresses like the continued fight for racial equality and anxieties about returning to normal life after lockdown, mental health is more important than ever.
+May is Mental Health Awareness Month, and ET is shining a light on stars trying to break the stigma.

 In a 2018 conversation with JAY-Z, CNN's Van Jones opened up about the lack of mental health support for Black Americans.